Teachers and substitutes address concerns about school closures

 WICHITA, Kan.
-(KSNW)- 24 hours after Governor Laura Kelly announced early closure for schools in Kansas, parents, teachers and substitutes are still trying to figure out what’s next.
+(KSNW) – Twenty-four hours after Governor Laura Kelly announced early closure for schools in Kansas, parents, teachers, and substitutes are still trying to figure out what’s next.

 Prism Carnal is a teacher at an alternative school in northeast Wichita.
 She said she cried when the announcement was made.